redhat-cop/cloud.vmware_ops/roles/provision_virtual_esxi/README.md

 ### Placement

 - **provision_virtual_esxi_cluster** (str)
-    - The name of the cluster in which you want to deploy the new vms.
+    - The name of the cluster in which you want to deploy the new VMs.

 - **provision_virtual_esxi_datacenter** (str)
-    - The name of the datacenter in which you want to deploy the new vms.
+    - The name of the datacenter in which you want to deploy the new VMs.

 - **provision_virtual_esxi_resource_pool** (str)
     - The name of the resource pool in which to place the VMs.
 It's recommended to use a resource pool and limit the amount of resources these ESXi hosts can use